 On the surface, this sounds simple and straightforward.
 Let’s be honest, it’s nothing groundbreaking – the importance of meaning and impact to team effectiveness seems fairly intuitive.
 I mean, most organizations nowadays have mission statements.
 Meaning just seems to be another buzzword and lofty ideal in the corporate world.

-As I’m sure you’re well aware of at this point, implementing these ideals in ‘real life’ is a whole other story.
+As I’m sure you’re well aware of at this point, implementing these ideas in ‘real-life’ is a whole other story.
 The importance of meaning in team effectiveness is obvious – but how do you actually foster a sense of meaning and purpose in teams from the real world?

 A quick Google search reveals thousands of articles discussing how to develop meaning and purpose in teams (for example, this Harvard Business Review article).
 Most, however, just end up reiterating how important a purpose is in a team, and that you should “find it”.
 Finding the purpose as the leader, though, isn’t the hard part, in my opinion.
 To get the entire team to buy in and connect with it…that’s the real challenge.